OUR STORY AND PHILOSOPHY

 Before becoming a full-time potter, I spent over a decade as an occupational therapist - a profession founded on the idea that meaningful activity is the best way to support health and wellbeing.
 It has been so fulfilling to apply my background as a therapist to the incredibly therapeutic experience of working with clay.
 Sitting at the potter’s wheel is a daily invitation to center myself as I center the clay.
 It requires complete harmony of mind, body, and spirit.
 Through my functional artwork, I hope to share that harmony with others by teaching the craft and producing pieces that can be integrated into everyday life.

-We have 4 wheels for our group classes and multiple tables and counter space for handbuilding.
-Our glaze collection is always growing as we experiment with new exciting cone 5/6 glazes that we make ourselves from raw chemicals.
+We have 4 wheels for small groups to come experiment and learn with skilled instructor and owner, Amanda Bartel.
+We also have a work space for learning handbuilding technique and our glaze collection is always growing as we experiment with new exciting cone 5/6 glazes that we make ourselves from raw chemicals here in the studio.

 We value having a clean, safe space for our visitors and studio members so we work as a team to keep the space dust-free.
 We know how important it is to have a creative outlet and we have seen how restorative working with clay can be for mental health, physical health, and overall well-being.
 We welcome all people to our studio and strive to serve our studio members with powerful and transformative experiences as we grow our clay community.